sv2dev/tasque/README.md

 ### Discard tasks

+There are several ways to discard tasks.

+#### Breaking iteration

-If you want to discard a task, you have to use iterable version of the `add` method.
+If you have an iterable, you can break the iteration to discard the task.

 ```ts
 const iterable = queue.iterate(async () => {});